AndyV773/PP5/README.md

 | Evaluation             | Evaluate model performance against business requirements, including risk assessment and prediction accuracy.
 Validate results with cross-validation and error analysis          |
 | Deployment             | Develop and deploy an interactive dashboard that enables the client to visualize predictions, monitor risk, and interact with real-time data for informed decision-making       |

+## Data Preprocessing

+### Pandas forward fill was used to impute missing volume data after replacing zero values with NaN

+From the initial YData profiling, it was observed that the volume column contains multiple rows with a value of 0.
+While zero volume might be plausible in early trading periods, it is highly unlikely in more recent years given the consistently high trading activity on surrounding dates.
+These zero values likely represent missing or erroneous data points rather than actual zero trading volume

+To address this, all zero values in the volume column were replaced with NaN.
+These missing values were then imputed using pandas’ forward fill method, which propagates the last valid observation forward to fill gaps.
+This approach preserves the continuity of volume data and is appropriate given the temporal nature of the data

+The forward-filled volume data was then used as the basis for creating lag features, ensuring that these engineered variables reflect more accurate and realistic trading volumes

+### Feature Engineering

+- Date/time extraction:

+  - The original date column was split into separate features: year, month, and weekday.
+This transformation helps capture temporal patterns and seasonality that may influence the target variable, improving the model’s ability to learn time-based trends

+- Creation of Lag Features for Time Series Analysis:

+  - Lag features were created for key variables such as open, close, high, low, volume, and average price.
+These features represent the previous day’s values and help the model capture temporal dependencies and trends in the stock data

+- Encoding categorical variables:

+  - Ordinal encoding was applied to the categorical date-related variables, 'month' and 'weekday', to convert them into numerical format suitable for model training

+- Exploration of Alternative Feature Transformations:
+  - Various transformation methods such as Winsorization for outlier treatment and the Yeo-Johnson power transformation were explored; however, the model performed better without applying these transformations

 ## Dashboard Design

 - List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.